Shangeeth7/Shangeeth7/README.md

-- 👨‍💻 All of my projects are available at my<a href="https://fastidious-klepon-5de218.netlify.app"  target="_blank">  Portfolio </a>
+- 👨‍💻 All of my projects are available at my<a target="_blank" href="https://fastidious-klepon-5de218.netlify.app">  Portfolio </a>

 - ⚡ Fun fact **I am funny😅**